atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/order-of-a-sql-query.md

 ---
-section: book
+section: Query Optimizations
 title: Order of a SQL query
-meta_title: ''
+meta_title: Learn the Order of a SQL Query
-description: ''
+description: Learn the order of the SQL query to understand where you can optimize a query.
+Learn to prioritize FROM, JOIN, and WHERE.
 number: 2
 authors:
 - _people/rohan-joseph.md